Get FREE Shipping on 300 USD or Above

 Subtle Embroidery Designs Over Statement

 Modern fashion in Bavarian Lederhosen shifts toward subtle embroidery.
-Instead of covering large areas, embroidery is often used as accents on pockets, straps, or the bib.
-While heavily embroidered Lederhosen remains popular for Oktoberfest and other festivities, a trend towards simpler, less adorned styles has emerged for casual wear for different occasions.
+Instead of covering large areas, embroidery is often used as an accent on pockets, straps, or the bib.
+While heavily embroidered Lederhosen remain popular for Oktoberfest and other festivities, a trend towards simpler, less adorned styles has emerged for casual wear for different occasions.

 Contrasting Thread Embroidery